23spakkerakari/HireVision/README.md

-HireVision
+GalacticHire (galactichire.com)
-(Best Product Award at the hackathon) Visit us at galactichire.com
+(Best Product Award at the hackathon) Visit us at

 Welcome to our GitHub page!
 HireVision is the first transparent video screening interview platform. .